The Opioid Industry Documents Archive: A National Symposium

 Monday, May 13, Noon-2:30 PM (ET) ● 9:00 AM-11:30 AM (PT)

 This group of experts will explore how laws and policies are being developed to prevent further harms from the opioid crisis, and the critical role of document disclosure as a means to improve public health.
-Register here.
+Watch the full Day 1 recording.

 G. Caleb Alexander is professor of epidemiology and medicine at the Johns Hopkins Bloomberg School of Public Health and co-founding director of its Center for Drug Safety and Effectiveness.